PaCo: Preconditions Attributed to Commonsense Knowledge

-To ensure the quality of the responses, we used a mixture of automated and expert annotations.
-The automated quality control code implements a set of rules that we can easily check, such as not using negatives and not using pronouns (both were part of the instructions given to the annotators).
-However, it does not guarantee that all low-quality responses will be filtered out.

-In addition, we leverage expert annotators to annotate the data gathered from crowd-sourcing.
-The goal here is to evaluate the usefulness of the collected responses.
-Here, for each recorded response we asked the annotator to classify the response into three categories, each representing a specific level of information in the response.

-\textit{Truism} category, meaning, it is correct, but it is not specific to the situation (e.g. \emph{being broken/functional} or \emph{being available/unavailable}). \textit{Informative} category, meaning the response is correct and is adding information that is not mentioned in the prompt and is also not a truism~(i.e., is specific).
-Finally, \textit{Irrelevant} category, for any response that is not categorized as one of the previous two is considered in this category.
-For \CQ, we remove the answers from \textit{Irrelevant} category.
+\paragraph{Quality Control} We use a mixture of automated and expert annotations for quality control.
+The automated quality control consisted of three rules that we can programmatically check: 1) not using negative words like \QT{not}, 2) not using pronouns, and 3) proper sentence lengths.
+In order to measure the informativeness and relevance of the remaining annotations, we use expert annotation.
+Specifically, for a subset of the recorded responses we asked the annotator to classify the response into three categories, each representing a specific level of informativeness in the response: 1) \textit{Truism}: the response is correct, but it is not specific to the situation (e.g., \emph{being broken/functional} or \emph{being available/unavailable}); 2) \textit{Informative}: the response is correct and is adding information that is not mentioned in the prompt, while not being a truism~(i.e., is specific); 3) \textit{Irrelevant}: any response that is not placed into the previous two categories.
+For \CQ, we remove the answers from the \textit{Irrelevant} category, while truism answers could be removed subsequently if so desired.